There’s an ongoing war in Sudan, and it’s ruining the lives of the women who live there.

 A thorn in the side of the process toward civilian rule was the inclusion of the 100,000 strong Rapid Support Forces (RSF) into the Sudanese military.
 This group has their origins in the Janjaweed, the group who led the Darfurian genocide.

-Conflict between the Sudanese army loyal to al-Burhan and RSF loyal to Dagalo began in April last year, fracturing control across Sudan.
+The conflict between the Sudanese army loyal to al-Burhan and RSF loyal to Dagalo began in April last year, fracturing control across Sudan.

 Where does the conflict stand now?
 And how are civilians impacted?

-As it currently stands Sudan is largely divided between both rival military forces, with Darfur and the capital, Khartoum, mostly falling to the RSF with Sudanese military controlling most of the North and Eastern coastal regions.
+As it currently stands Sudan is largely divided between rival military forces, with Darfur and the capital, Khartoum, mostly falling to the RSF with the Sudanese military controlling most of the North and Eastern coastal regions.

 Civilians have been heavily impacted by the conflict with both sides of the civil war being accused of committing war crimes against the Sudanese people.
-As of now the conflict has claimed, by some estimates, 150,000 casualties.
+As of now, the conflict has claimed, by some estimates, 150,000 casualties.
 Over two million people have fled the country with a further 7.7 million internally displaced.

 How is the conflict impacting women?

 As with all armed conflicts, women are being impacted disproportionately by the violence in Darfur and elsewhere in Sudan.
-The United Nations have reported a 100% increase in the need for gender-based violence-related services in Sudan since the conflict began.
+The United Nations has reported a 100% increase in the need for gender-based violence-related services in Sudan since the conflict began.

-Cases of conflict related sexual violence have grown rapidly over the past 18 months, with Darfur, Khartoum, and Kordofan being the most intensely impacted areas.
+Cases of conflict-related sexual violence have grown rapidly over the past 18 months, with Darfur, Khartoum, and Kordofan being the most intensely impacted areas.
 There is also the very real issue that many cases of violence and rape do not get reported by women due to fears of cultural stigma and social exclusion.
 Women are being particularly targeted on key asylum routes out of conflict zones, exacerbating the issue further.

-Just as we reported in the Gazan genocide, women and girls face disproportionate pressures in Sudan as their social expectations to provide food, care, and domestic labour do not vanish in the middle of conflict.
-The Sudanese civil war has manufactured intense food insecurity and as a result domestic abuse has risen.
+Just as we reported in the Gazan genocide, women and girls face disproportionate pressures in Sudan as their social expectations to provide food, care, and domestic labour do not vanish in the middle of the conflict.
+The Sudanese civil war has manufactured intense food insecurity and as a result, domestic abuse has risen.

 Further pressures around education persist, 2.5 million Sudanese girls are currently unable to return to the classroom, which exacerbates already present threats to their safety like child marriage and female genital mutilation.
 Both are known practices in Sudan.